EncodeYourself/rent-estimator/README.md

 The result:

 The result, to put it frankly, is quite… suboptimal.
 The dataset is quite noisy due to the subjectivity of the prices, maybe better features could help.
-Anyway, it is enough to access my skills.